Eco Church

 This statement, alongside everything else we know, would suggest a conversation is a good idea?

-St Mary's is grateful to the Norfolk Wildlife Trust for including us in The Norfolk Churchyard Conservation Scheme last year.
+St Mary's is grateful to the Norfolk Wildlife Trust for including us in The Norfolk Churchyard Conservation Scheme in 2021.
 Their report is available to read at the back of the church.

 We have pledged the two and a half acres of the churchyard to WildEast's Map of Dreams.
 Wild East's mission is "to return 250,000 hectares of land to nature and radically change how it is seen - to slow, stop and reverse the alarming ecological declines that are happening all around us and now."